wp-plugins/quick-featured-images/README.txt

 This could be the case if the images were not uploaded via WordPress' own media uploader.
 If you have uploaded images via FTP or other ways the plugin can not find images.

 It does not matter where the images are stored on your server.
 They can be in any folder.
 But they have to be uploaded via WordPress' own media uploader to be found by this plugin.
-IF this is the case the plugin will work fine.
+If this is the case the plugin will work fine.

 = Why are there sometimes strange search results with custom taxonomies? =